 Psychological and Emotional Withdrawal Symptoms

 Although the physical withdrawal symptoms might be the first that comes to mind, the reality is that Xanax withdrawal can be just as difficult emotionally.
 It is normal for those in a Xanax withdrawal to experience insomnia.
 Even after a full night of sleep, many people in detox feel tired or fatigued upon waking.
 Other psychological withdrawal symptoms include:

-During a Xanax withdrawal, many people also experience confusion or nervousness.
+Furthermore, during a Xanax withdrawal, many people also experience confusion or nervousness.
 There can be a lot of anxiety about detoxing from Xanax.
 In addition, some people find that their senses are overly alert, which means that noises seem louder than normal.
 All of this can be very overwhelming, and many clients withdraw from friends or family during this time.

 Understanding the Xanax Withdrawal Timeline

 Although it is clear that Xanax withdrawal symptoms can be disruptive, they won’t last forever.
 Typically, clients notice withdrawal symptoms about 10-12 hours after the detox begins.
 Then, withdrawal symptoms will increase in intensity until about 72 hours into the detox.
 This stage is known as the climax, and it is often the hardest stage and the one most associated with cravings.